Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: Conclusion

 \section{Conclusion}

 In this paper we discussed modeling procedures for two managed lane configurations: (1) full access, where special traffic can switch between the GP and the managed lanes at any node; and (2) separated, where special traffic can switch between the two lanes only at specific nodes, called gates.
-We have introduced the \emph{friction effect} (Section~\ref{subsec_friction}) and the \emph{inertia effect} (Section~\ref{subsec_inertia}).
+We have introduced models for the \emph{friction effect} (Section~\ref{subsec_friction}), the \emph{inertia effect} (Section~\ref{subsec_inertia}), and the \emph{smoothing effect} (Section \ref{sec:smoothing}).
 The friction effect reflects the empirically-observed drivers' fear of moving fast in the managed lane while traffic in the adjacent GP links moves slowly due to congestion.
+We propose modeling this by making the fundamental diagram parameters of the HOV lanes functions of the GP lanes' traffic state.
 The inertia effect reflects drivers' inclination to stay in their lane as long as possible and switch only if this would obviously improve their travel condition.

-The presence of interchanges in freeways with managed lanes produces modeling complications beyond what one would see in a generic freeway model.
-For example, the separated managed lane requires a special modeling trick for sending vehicles traveling in the managed lane to offramps, as locations of gates and offramps generally do not coincide.
-In this paper we proposed such a mechanism.
-It employs destination-based traffic classes, which are populated at modeling links approaching gates using offramp split ratios (Section~\ref{subsec_separated}).
-This approach is a natural use of the multi-class feature of many traffic models.

-Freeways with managed lanes feature many parameters, and calibrating them can be difficult.
-We presented an iterative learning approach for estimating some of the harder-to-estimate parameters.
-Our simulation results comparing our model and calibration results showed good agreement in two case studies, validating both our full-access and gated-access modeling techniques.
-In the sequel to this paper, we will further extend these results to include traffic control, with simulation of a reactive tolling controller on the managed lane.
+We give an example of how to adjust a driver choice model to account for this effect.
+The smoothing effect is the name for the fact that implementing a managed lane policy leads to less lane-changing, which in turn increases road capacity.
+We showed that such an effect of less lane-changing leading to greater throughflows emerges in a class of ``partial FIFO'' node models.